-Anticipated Acquisition of Additional Interest in Harbor Pipeline.
 The Harbor pipeline is an 80-mile, refined product, common carrier pipeline extending from Woodbury, New Jersey to Linden, New Jersey.
 We are the operator of the Harbor pipeline and we, affiliates of El Paso Corporation and ConocoPhillips each currently own a 33.3% undivided interest in the pipeline.
 Sunoco R&M has previously announced that, in connection with its acquisition of the Eagle Point refinery, it has entered into an option agreement with affiliates of El Paso Corporation pursuant to which Sunoco R&M has the right to purchase, and affiliates of El Paso have the right to cause Sunoco R&M to purchase, the El Paso affiliates' 33.3% undivided interest in the Harbor pipeline for \$7.3 million.
 Sunoco R&M has informed us that both Sunoco R&M and the El Paso affiliates have exercised their respective options, and that it and the El Paso affiliates are in the process of negotiating a definitive purchase agreement for the El Paso affiliates' interest in the Harbor pipeline.
-If Sunoco R&M and the El Paso affiliates and ConocoPhillips under the Harbor pipeline operating agreement.
-Pursuant to the ROFR, the El Paso affiliates of us and ConocoPhillips under the Harbor pipeline operating agreement.
-Pursuant to the ROFR, the El Paso affiliates of their execution of a purchase agreement.
+If Sunoco R&M and the El Paso affiliates execute a definitive purchase agreement, a ROFR will be triggered in favor of us and ConocoPhillips under the Harbor pipeline operating agreement.
+Pursuant to the ROFR, the El Paso affiliates must first offer to us and ConocoPhillips the right to purchase the El Paso affiliates' 33.3% interest at the same price and on the same terms and conditions agreed upon in the purchase agreement.
 We and ConocoPhillips will each have 60 days following receipt of notice from the El Paso affiliates of their execution of a purchase agreement to exercise our respective ROFRs.
-We intend to exercise our ROFR to acquire the El Paso affiliates' if it is triggered and our exercise is approved by both the board of directors of our general partner and its audit/conflicts committee.
-Should ConocoPhillips also exercise its ROFR, we will be entitled to acquire one-half of the El Paso affiliates' 33.3% undivided interest in the Harbor pipeline.
+We intend to exercise our ROFR to acquire the El Paso affiliates' undivided 33.3% interest if it is triggered and our exercise is approved by both the board of directors of our general partner and its audit/conflicts committee.
+Should ConocoPhillips also exercise its ROFR, we will be entitled to acquire one-half of the El Paso affiliates' 33.3% undivided interest.
+We can give no assurance that Sunoco R&M and the El Paso affiliates will execute a